markurquhart/markurquhart/README.md

 # Hi there, my name's Mark

-I work in Solutions Engineering at Snowflake.
+I am a Sr. Manager of Solution Architects at Klaviyo.
 I also build apps and other fun projects on the side to keep up my coding skills.

 ![image of computer on table](banner.png)